 Before going to see a Seattle podiatrist try the most recommended shoe insert by podiatrists, Powersteps.
 If these reduce your pain significantly, great.
 But the truth is if you have a bone spur you most likely have a more severe case of plantar fasciitis; you're going to need prescriptive or custom orthotics.

-If you want to end heel pain fast, call us today at 206-368-7000 for an appointment, often same day.
+If you're experiencing heel pain, call us today at 206-368-7000 for an appointment.
+Often same day for emergencies and less than 2 weeks for chronic foot pain.
 You can also request an appointment online.

 Seattle foot and ankle specialist, Dr. Rion Berg offers foot care for patients with bunions, heel pain, diabetes, fungal toenails, ingrown nails, and surgical solutions when needed to residents of Seattle, Bellevue, Kirkland, Shoreline, Lake Forest Park, Mountlake Terrace, Lynnwood and other surrounding suburbs.